MicrosoftDocs/memdocs/memdocs/autopilot/known-issues.md

 ## Known issues

-### Autopilot deployment report shows “failure” status on a successful deployment
+### Autopilot deployment report shows "failure" status on a successful deployment

 The Autopilot deployment report (preview) will show a failed status for any device that experiences an initial deployment failure.
-Subsequent attempts of deploying using the try again or continue to desktop option, it will not update the deployment state in the report.
+For subsequent deployment attempts, using the **Try again** or **Continue to desktop** options, it won't update the deployment state in the report.
 If the user resets the device, it will show as a new deployment row in the report with the previous attempt remaining as failed.

-### Autopilot deployment report not showing deployed device
+### Autopilot deployment report doesn't show deployed device

 Autopilot deployments that take longer than one hour may display an incomplete deployment status in the deployment report.
-If the device successfully enrolls but does not complete provisioning after more than one hour, the device status may not be updated in the report.
+If the device successfully enrolls but doesn't complete provisioning after more than one hour, the device status may not be updated in the report.

 ### Autopilot profile not being applied when assigned